 - Departments: Neurosurgery

 Dressings may have been placed into each side of your nose to prevent bleeding, either after a severe nose bleed or surgery.
 These dressings are called ‘packs’ and may block your nose so that you have to breathe through your mouth.
-Often they are dissolvable but sometimes they need to be removed before you go home.
+There are dissolvable and non-dissolvable packs.
+Packs that are dissolvable can be left in your nose and will dissolve over several days.
+Non-absorbable packs will need to be removed before you are discharged from hospital.

 Once removed, the nurse or doctor may apply a bolster dressing just in front of your nose to catch any blood stained secretions.
 The bolster dressing can stay in place until you get home.

 You may get some bleeding from your nose at home.
 This normally resolves with first aid measures such as pinching the fleshy soft part of your nose just above your nostrils for 15 minutes.
 Sucking on ice or putting an ice-pack at the top of your nose may also help.
 If first aid measures do not work or bleeding is excessive, then please attend the Emergency department.

 Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Neurosurgery Department (01482) 674369.